night-fury-rider/best-price/README.md

 ## Creating the release build

 - Increment `version` in `package.json`.
-- Increment `versionMajor` or `versionMinor` or `versionPatch` in `android/app/build.gradle`
+- Increment `versionMajor`, `versionMinor`, or `versionPatch` in `android/app/build.gradle`.
-- Create the apk build.
+- Create the APK build.

 ```
 yarn run android-build-apk
 ```

-- Uninstall the app from device (from work profile as well if available).
+- Uninstall the app from the device (including from the work profile if available).
 Connect the device using USB.
-- Install the apk file onto device
+- Install the APK file onto device

 ```
 adb -s <device_name> install android/app/build/outputs/apk/release/app-release.apk
 ```

-- Complete the sanity testing and capture the screenshots.
+- Complete the sanity testing and capture screenshots.
 - Update the screenshots in this README.
 - Capture the home screen screenshot on emulator with Nexus_7_API_33.
 - Capture the home screen screenshot on emulator with Nexus_10_API_33.